nfarhan0175/Social-Media-Application-BRD/README.md

 Follow these steps to set up and run the application locally:

-1. Download these files and run locally
+1. Download zip file and run locally
 2. Create and activate Virtual environment python -m venv env source env/bin/activate